andrescorrada/IntroductionToAlgebraicEvaluation/python/docs/source/conceptual.md

 "wisdom of the crowd" algorithm is based on the assumption that the crowd is never wrong.
 Majority voting is commonly used for decision making, but it is not the best algorithm to evaluate a crowd because sometimes the crowd is wrong.
-By using these algorithms, you can have your cake and eat it too - use the crowd to grade itself but not go with the wisdom of the crowd to do.
+By using these algorithms you can have your cake and eat it too - use the crowd to grade itself, but not default to the majority vote to decide.

 This is where NTQR algorithms excel in evaluation using unlabeled data.
 They can detect when the "minority report" is correct and the crowd wrong.
 And